Best CI/CD tools for React Native - LogRocket Blog

 This is the problem a CI/CD pipeline comes in to solve.
 Let’s cover a few different options for React Native development.

-The Expo Application Services (EAS) tool is geared towards React Native and Expo projects from the ground up.
-As a result, this means that the deployment and building process is a walk in the park — it is the easiest tool on this list to work with because it only requires a few commands to get up and running:
+EAS Workflows is a dedicated React Native CI/CD solution for iOS, Android, and Web.
+With this service, developers can automate their development and release processes, which makes the whole development experience smoother and more efficient.
+EAS Workflows is the easiest service on this list to work with because it only requires a few commands to get up and running:

 For example, to build and publish, all we need to do is the following:

-Note: Editor’s note: This post was last updated on 5 February 2025 to include new information about EAS Workflows.